I tried Hello Klean’s showerhead – and even my hairdresser saw the difference

 Removing chlorine and heavy metals from your water can help improve the condition of your hair

-Many cities across the UK have hard water (meaning it has a high mineral content), with areas like London, Luton, Oxford and Bath among the worst affected.
-Hard water not only increases limescale in your shower and can leave a film on the top of your tea, but it can also wreak havoc on your skin and hair, which is where the best shower filters can help.
-And as a beauty journalist, I’ve tested a variety of these filters.
+A large chunk of the UK has hard water, including areas such as London, Luton, Oxford and Bath.
+Not only will this leave you with limescale in your shower and a weird cloudiness to your tea, but hard water can even be harsh on your hair and skin.
+That’s why so many people are now exploring shower filters and lucky for you, as a beauty journalist, I’ve tested a range of them first-hand.

-“For colour-treated hair, it’s even worse.
-Chlorine can oxidise colour molecules, and metals like copper can actually bind to your hair and alter the pigment, turning blondes green and brunettes orange.”

-Given the brand’s popularity, I spent seven months using the Hello Klean showerhead 2.0 every day to see whether it can actually improve my hair, and most importantly, to discover whether it’s worth a spot in your bathroom.
+Given the hype, I used the Hello Klean showerhead 2.0 every day for seven months to see whether it genuinely improved my hair and whether it deserves a place in your bathroom.

 Read more: Best shower filters to protect hair from hard water